-At the same time, Mr. Gupta also reviewed our operations.
-Our budget and operating plan for 2016 reflected our optimism about the growth prospects of our business segments.
-However, as fiscal 2016 ended, our financial results fell short of our aggressive expectations.
-Following this operational review, our Board of Directors and Mr. Gupta concluded that because our core products competed in mature market segments with limited growth opportunities, we needed to moderate our view of their growth prospects.
-We shifted our organization and operating principles for these product lines, with the goal of serving our core customer base more profitably and with a focus on retention rather than the pursuit of new customers.
-We recognized that our prospects for future growth would be tied to our new strategy.
+At the same time, we also announced a major restructuring of our operations.
+We concluded that because our existing core products competed in mature market segments with limited growth opportunities, we needed to moderate our view of their growth prospects.
+In response, we shifted our organization and operating principles for these product lines, with the goal of serving our core customer base more profitably and with a focus on retention rather than the pursuit of new customers.
+We committed to maintaining 35% operating income margins as part of this operating strategy.